 In addition to printed materials, some of the courses are recorded on audio/video tapes to be played as often as possible and in whatever environment is convenient for the play backs.

 Complimentary to the print materials is the CD-ROM which constitutes one of the wonders of ICT.
 It affords the opportunity of storing a vast amount of information and carrying this about.
 CO-ROMs could be both audio and visual.

 Radio and Television Broadcast

-Some courses will be broadcasted on the radio and some on television.
+Some courses will be broadcast on the radio and some on television.
 This is usually well organized and arranged by a time table which will be widely publicized for all the students concerned.
-In addition, Public enlightenment Programmes will be broadcast on radio and television for advocacy.
+In addition, Public enlightenment programmes will be broadcast on radio and television for advocacy.

-Recent innovations in the field of communication technology are being exploited make the delivery of instruction even more effective.
-As the country becomes more accessible via the internet and more students get access to personal computers, Learning at a distance has become more enabling.
-Through the NOUN ilearn programme students now engage in a whole range of interactions with their peers and tutors.
+Recent innovations in the field of communication technology are being exploited to make the delivery of instruction even more effective.
+As the country becomes more accessible via the internet and more students get access to personal computers, learning at a distance has become more enabling.
+Through the NOUN i-Learn programme, students now engage in a whole range of interactions with their peers and tutors.